herndonj/Swift_In_Practice/README.md

 ## Language Notes/Observations

 ### Dataframes
-I admit that the buzz around Swift as an up and coming language for data science caught my attention.
 While Swift does have support for [Tensorflow](https://www.tensorflow.org/swift/) and you can code in Swift in [Google's Colab](https://colab.research.google.com/notebooks/intro.ipynb), I have yet to find anything close (a pre-built solution) to R or Pandas dataframes in Swift.
 I'd be delighted to be corrected- just let me know!

 ## Resources